grickit/Gambot/documentation/gambot_api_language.md

   * __log>[prefix]>[message]__
     * Uses the normal_output() function to log in the form: [prefix] timestamp [message]
+    * normal_output() is always logged to files (unless using --unlogged mode), but is only output to the terminal in --verbose mode.
     * Sample: *BOTEVENT 11:00:00 I am attempting to connect.*

 ### Events ###